SwanFlutter/permission_master/README.md

 ### 14. Request Multiple Permissions with Dialog

 **This method requests multiple permissions sequentially, showing a dialog for each permission.**

+> **Note for Android:** On Android, this method shows the native system permission dialogs directly.
+The `title` and `message` parameters are kept for API compatibility but are not used, as Android's native permission dialogs have their own standard text.
+Custom dialogs are only shown when the user needs to be redirected to app settings.
+>
+> **Note for iOS/macOS:** On iOS and macOS, custom dialogs are shown before requesting the actual permission.

 ```dart
 Future<void> requestMultiplePermissionsWithDialogs() async {